caravancoop/sfm/README.md

 This management command relies upon a [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) having access to the spreadsheet.
+This service account is managed under the `SFM - Data Import` project in the Google API Console.

-Luckily, one is already setup, you just need to go into the permission settings for the spreadsheets and give the account read access.
+If you are indoctrinated into this project's keyring, decrypt the credentials for the service account like so:
-If you decrypt the `credentials.json` file within the `configs` folder of this project, you'll see that there is a `client_email` key.
-This is the email address that you'll use to give the service account read access to the spreadsheets.
-Navigate to the `Share` button on both the source spreadsheet and the data spreadsheet and give the email address read access to both sheets.

-Once that is setup, you should decrypt and copy the `credentials.json` file to the same folder where the file for the management command is stored:

 ```
 gpg -d configs/credentials.json.gpg > sfm_pc/management/commands/credentials.json
 ```

+Then, open `sfm_pc/management/commands/credentials.json` and make note of the `client_email` value.
+You will need to share the files to be imported with this email address.
+To grant the service account access to the documents, navigate to the `Share` button on each document and grant the `client_email` of the service account "Read" access.
+(You can also select multiple files, e.g., in the same Drive, and update the sharing settings in one go.)

-One more thing to do before running the Google Sheet importer.
-You'll need to get the document ID for the sheet that you want to import plus the sheet that contains the sources.
-If you open up those sheets in a browser, you should be able to grab the document ID from the URL:
+Finally, note the document ID for each of the documents you want to import.
+You can get the ID by opening the document in your browser and copying the ID from the URL in your address bar:

 ```
 https://docs.google.com/spreadsheets/d/<doc id (very long hash looking thing)>/edit
 ```

-Once you have those, you should be able to run the importer like so:
+Once you've decrypted credentials, shared access to the documents with our service account, and gotten the relevant document IDs, you should be able to run the importer like so:

 ```
-docker-compose run --rm app ./manage.py import_google_doc --source_doc_id <source doc id> --doc_id <doc id for the doc you want to import>
+docker-compose run --rm app ./manage.py import_google_doc --source_doc_id <source doc id> --location_doc_id <locations doc id> --doc_id <data doc id>
 ```

 If the importer raises warnings during the import, it will log them to logfiles